CityOfLosAngeles/aqueduct/README.md

 (set `schedule_interval=None` in your DAG definition to prevent these scheduled runs).
 You'll likely want to toggle the DAG back to "Off" as soon as your desired task starts running.

+#### Pre Commit Install

+Please note, this project uses Black as a code formatter.
+To setup the pre-commit installs, run

+`pre-commit install`

+to ensure your code formatting is correct before opening a PR.
+If pre-commit is not already installed, run

+`pip install pre-commit`

 #### Workaround for permission issues